 And yes, Co2 may be released from the ocean after a time of warming as warm water doesn’t hold as much, though co2 itself also causes more warming.
 Over the past 400,000 years co2 and temperature are in lockstep.
 As the Earth warmed due to changes in the Earth’s orbit co2 was released from the sea creating more warming and pulling the climate into the Interglacial periods.
 Ice cores will show that co2 rose after warming.The lag doesn’t disprove co2’s warming effect it provides more evidence that co2 is a reinforcing feedback providing more warming.

-The greenhouse effect enabling the earth to be about 14 degrees Celsius, and more recently 15 degrees, instead of -18 degrees, was first proposed in 1824 by Fourier and by Pouillet in 1827 and 1838.
+The greenhouse effect enables the earth to be about 14 degrees Celsius, and more recently 15 degrees, instead of -18 degrees, was first proposed in 1824 by Fourier and by Pouillet in 1827 and 1838.
 Eunice Newton Foote, a really amazing women, experimented on heating gas in the sun and found that carbon dioxide heated the most and showed in 1856 that ‘the warming effect of the sun is greater for air with water vapour than for dry air, and the effect is even greater with carbon dioxide.’

 According to NASA ‘Some people mistakenly believe water vapor (the most abundant greenhouse gas) is the main driver of Earth’s current warming.
 But increased water vapor doesn’t cause global warming.
 Instead, it’s a consequence of the warming of the ocean.
 Increased water vapor in the atmosphere also amplifies the warming caused by other greenhouse gases.